magdalenakusz/piano-practice-pal/README.md

 1. **Practice Mode** (default view):
    - See your daily selected scales
    - View the notes on a visual piano keyboard
+   - **🔊 Listen**: Click "Play Scale" to hear it, or "Up & Down" to hear it ascending and descending
    - For melodic minor scales, toggle between ascending ↑ and descending ↓ forms
    - Click "I've Practiced This Scale" when done
    - Rate your confidence: Needs Work / Getting There / Mastered